-Although the bunkering industry is fragmented, our Group is considered one of the few leading bunkering facilitators in some of the Asia Pacific regions, such as the Hong Kong and the PRC.
+Although the bunkering industry is fragmented, our Group is considered one of the few leading bunkering facilitators in some of the Asia Pacific regions.
 Our Group also has a comparable scale of operations in the Asia Pacific as compared to key bunkering facilitators who have a strong presence globally.
 For example, according to the F&S Report, it estimates that the market share of certain notable bunkering facilitators in terms of fuel oil volume supplied to container liners in the Asia Pacific in 2021 ranges from approximately 3% to 12% while our Group had an estimated market share of 4.9%.
-Among the Asia Pacific region, our Group has a market share of approximately 11.7% and 36.4% in China and Hong Kong, respectively in terms of volume of fuel oil supplied to international container liner operators in 2021, and ranked second amongst bunkering facilitators in China and Hong Kong.